What is dermatitis? What is eczema?

 - Other treatments Systemic steroids, methotrexate, azathioprine, phototherapy, and other complicated treatments may also be used for severe cases.

 Dermatitis is often a long-term problem.
-When you notice your skin getting dry, moisturise your skin again and carefully avoid the use of soap.
+Treat dry skin with moisturisers and avoid the use of soap.
 If the itchy rash returns, use both the moisturiser and the steroid cream or ointment.
 If it fails to improve within two weeks, see your doctor for further advice.

 On DermNet NZ: